thirdchannel/code-challenge/README.md

 the data file will be supplied via STDIN, and your program should output the result on STDOUT.

-There is also a script called "test", which will launch the "run" script with the example template called "template" for every file in the `input` directory.
+There is also a script called `test`, which will launch the `run` script with the example template called `template` for every file in the `input` directory.
 It will capture the output of your program for each of these input files into the `output` directory.
 It will then compare the `output` directory to the `expected` directory,